4⃣

-Customize the look and feel of the widget to match the design of your web app.
+Customize the look and feel of the widget to match the design of your dApp and suit your needs

 LI.FI Widget supports visual customization, allowing you to match your web app's design.
-The widget's layout stays consistent, but you can modify colors, fonts, border radius, container styles, and more.
+The widget's layout stays consistent, but you can modify colors, fonts, border radius, container styles, disable or hide parts of the UI, and more.

 Start customizing the widget by tweaking some of the following options: